i4Trust/tutorials/PacketDelivery-ReferenceExample/i4Trust-Marketplace/README.md

 perform the step from above instructions.
 Note that one needs to enable the plugins PVC for the charging backend in the Helm configuration, in order that plugins remain installed after the pod restarts.

-## Additional information

-### Auth scheme of MongoDB

-The Charging Backend of the BAE includes an older MongoDB client which uses an outdated auth schema.

-Per default, the MongoDB 3.6 installed with this instructions is not using this older auth schema.
-In order to change the auth schema after the databases and users have been created, perform the steps in [ChangeMongoDBAuth.md](./ChangeMongoDBAuth.md).

-This is required to properly process product orders in the BAE.